LennardDenby/TurDB/README.md

    npm install
    ```

+3. Set up the PostgreSQL database:
+   - Ensure PostgreSQL is installed and running.
+   - Create a database named `turdb`.
+   - Update the database connection details in `server.js` if necessary.

-3. Start the server:
+4. Start the server:
    ```bash
    node server.js
    ```

-4. Access the API at `http://localhost:3000`.
+5. Access the API at `http://localhost:3000`.

 ## API Endpoints